Braverman accused of wanting to ‘do what Putin and Xi do’ with new Rwanda ‘solution’

 Mr Sunak’s response to the Supreme Court judgment on Wednesday saw him announce that his administration plans to lay down emergency legislation to have Parliament deem Rwanda a “safe” country.

-He also intends to broker a new legally binding treaty on top of the £140 million deal already struck with Kigali to take migrants arriving in Britain via small boats.
+He also intends to broker a new legally binding treaty on top of the £140m deal already struck with Kigali to take migrants arriving in Britain via small boats.

 The yet-to-be-published treaty with Rwanda is expected to attempt to address the Supreme Court’s concerns around refoulement – the potential for refugees whose applications for asylum are rejected by Kigali to be sent back to the country they are fleeing from.